Burling graphs revisited, part III: Applications to $\chi$-boundedness: Summary of results from Parts I and II

 The following lemma characterizes the subdivisions of $K_4$ which are Burling graphs.

-\begin{lemma}[\cite{Part2}, Lemma 7.3] Let $G$ be a non-oriented graph obtained from $K_4$ by subdividing edges.
+\begin{lemma}[\cite{Part2}, Theorem 7.3] Let $G$ be a non-oriented graph obtained from $K_4$ by subdividing edges.
 Then $G$ is a Burling graph if and only if $G$ contains four vertices $a$, $b$, $c$, and $d$ of degree 3 such that $ab, ac \in E(G)$ and $ad, bc \notin E(G)$. \end{lemma}

 Let $ G $ be a subdivision of $K_4 $, which is a Burling graph.
-We say that $ K_4 $ is of type $ i $, for $ i =2,3,4 $, if exactly $ i $ edges of the $ K_4 $ are properly subdivided to obtain $ G $.
+We say that $ G $ is of type $ i $, for $ i =2,3,4 $, if exactly $ i $ edges of the $ K_4 $ are properly subdivided to obtain $ G $.
 Notice that by Lemma~\ref{thm:subdivisions-of-K4}, up to symmetry, there is only one possibility for the choice of the edges to subdivide for each type.
 See Figure~\ref{fig:sd-of-K4}.

 A \emph{wheel} consists of a hole~$ C $ and a vertex~$ v $ which has at least~3 neighbors in $ C $.
-Notice that a wheel is a particular subdivision of~$ K_4 $ and is not of types~1, 2, or~3.
-So, a wheel is not a Burling graph.
+As explained in \cite{Part2} (Theorem 7.2), wheels are not Burling graphs.